Terms of Service

 1.2.1 enable the sharing, reuse and repurposing of learning and teaching resources ("Resources"), doing so as a Jisc-sponsored, online repository service that supports policy, practice and productivity in learning and teaching in the UK and beyond;

 1.4 The Service Provider reserves the right to disclose the identity of Registered Users to third parties who claim that material contributed infringes their rights (e.g. their privacy or IPR rights).

 1.5 The Service Provider reserves the right to disclose criminal activity (e.g. breach of the Computer Misuse Act 1990) to the relevant authorities.

-1.6 Jorum is made available free of charge to Registered Users and Ordinary Users and its use, including for deposit of Resources and Contributions, is subject to these Terms of Service.
+1.6 Jorum is made available free of charge to Registered Users and Ordinary Users and its use, including for deposit of Resources, is subject to these Terms of Service.

 1.7 By submitting resources to Jorum, Registered users grant permission to the Service Provider to make these resources available through Jorum.
-Registered users will licence their deposited content directly to other Users by means of one of a range of licences as follows.
+Registered users will licence their deposited content directly to other Users by means of one of the 6 Creative Commons licences.

 The selected licence is referred to in these Terms as the "Relevant Licence".

 1.9 Information and content available in Jorum is provided in English, which is the home language of Jorum.